Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 ```
 ![Interface Util 150](/images/post10/interface_util_150.png "Interface Utilization")

+We can extend this problem where we may want to find how much more traffic can be sent on a network between various locations.

+High level steps:

+    1) Solve it from various Src locations to a single Sink location.
+    2) Find the Maximum flow supported.
+    3) Route the demands in the simulation model and then get a new residual graph.
+    4) Repeat the steps for other sink locations.

 ## Conclusion
 In this post, we went through some algorithms that can help us find how much more bandwidth we can carry between locations